Discover Jesus \ Relationship \Jesus-James (Brother of Jesus)

 James was growing up to be a well-balanced and even-tempered youth, but he was not as spiritually inclined as Jesus.
 He was a much better student than Joseph, who, while a faithful worker, was even less spiritually minded.

 By 16 CE, Jesus was still working at house finishing and cabinetwork but spent most of his time at the caravan repair shop.
 James, age 18, was beginning to alternate with him in attendance at the shop.
-The latter part of this year, when carpenter work was slack about Nazareth, Jesus left James in charge of the repair shop and Joseph at the home bench while he went over to Sepphoris to work with a smith.
+In the latter part of this year, when carpenter work was slack about Nazareth, Jesus left James in charge of the repair shop and Joseph at the home bench while he went over to Sepphoris to work with a smith.

 Before taking up his new employment at Sepphoris, Jesus held one of his periodic family conferences and solemnly installed James, then just past eighteen years old, as acting head of the family.
-He promised his brother hearty support and full co-operation and exacted formal promises of obedience to James from each member of the family.
+He promised his brother hearty support and full cooperation and exacted formal promises of obedience to James from each member of the family.
 From this day James assumed full financial responsibility for the family, Jesus making his weekly payments to his brother.
 Never again did Jesus take the reins out of James’s hands.
 While working at Sepphoris he could have walked home every night if necessary, but he purposely remained away because his true motive was to train James and Joseph in the bearing of the family responsibility.
 He had begun the slow process of weaning his family.
-Each Sabbath Jesus returned to Nazareth, and sometimes during the week when occasion required, to observe the working of the new plan, to give advice and offer helpful suggestions.
+Each Sabbath, Jesus returned to Nazareth, and sometimes during the week when occasion required, to observe the working of the new plan, to give advice, and to offer helpful suggestions.

 It was by just such wise and thoughtful planning that Jesus prepared the way for his eventual withdrawal from active participation in the affairs of his family.
 When James had had two years’ experience as acting head of the family — and two full years before he (James) was to be married — Joseph was placed in charge of the household funds and entrusted with the general management of the home.

-By the end of 17 CE the Nazareth home was running fairly smoothly.
+By the end of 17 CE, the Nazareth home was running fairly smoothly.
 The children were growing up, and Mary was becoming accustomed to Jesus’ being away from home.
 He continued to turn over his earnings to James for the support of the family, retaining only a small portion for his immediate personal expenses.

 This was Jesus’ first year of comparative freedom from family responsibility.
 James was very successful in managing the home with Jesus’ help in counsel and finances.

-In December, 18 CE, James, age 20, had a private talk with Jesus, explaining that he was much in love with Esta, a young woman of Nazareth, and that they would sometime like to be married if it could be arranged.
-He called attention to the fact that Joseph would soon be eighteen years old, and that it would be a good experience for him to have a chance to serve as the acting head of the family.
-Jesus gave consent for James’s marriage two years later, provided he had, during the intervening time, properly trained Joseph to assume direction of the home.
+In December 18 CE, James, age 20, had a private talk with Jesus, explaining that he was much in love with Esta, a young woman of Nazareth, and that they would sometime like to be married if it could be arranged.
+He called attention to the fact that Joseph would soon be eighteen years old and that it would be a good experience for him to have a chance to serve as the acting head of the family.
+Jesus gave consent for James’s marriage two years later, provided he had, during the intervening time, properly trained Joseph to assume the direction of the home.

 This year Jesus enjoyed more than usual leisure, and he devoted much time to training James in the management of the repair shop and Joseph in the direction of home affairs.

-In November of 20 CE a double wedding occurred.
+In November of 20 CE, a double wedding occurred.
 James and Esta, and Miriam and Jacob were married.
 It was truly a joyous occasion.

 For years, James had trouble with Jude, his youngest brother, who was not inclined to settle down to work nor was he to be depended upon for his share of the home expenses.
-While he would live at home, he was not conscientious about earning his share of the family upkeep.
+While he would live at home, he was not conscientious about earning his share of the family's upkeep.

 Jesus was a man of peace, and he was often embarrassed by Jude’s belligerent exploits and numerous patriotic outbursts.
 James and Joseph were in favor of casting him out, but Jesus would not consent.
 When their patience would be severely tried, Jesus would only counsel: "Be patient.
 Be wise in your counsel and eloquent in your lives, that your young brother may first know the better way and then be constrained to follow you in it."
 The wise and loving counsel of Jesus prevented a break in the family; they remained together.
 But Jude never was brought to his sober senses until after his marriage.

 James and his bride, Esta, moved into a neat little home on the west side of town, the gift of her father.
 While James continued his support of his mother’s home, his quota was cut in half because of his marriage, and Joseph was formally installed by Jesus as head of the family.
 Jude was now very faithfully sending his share of funds home each month.
-The weddings of James and Miriam had a very beneficial influence on Jude, and when he left for the fishing grounds, the day after the double wedding, he assured Joseph that he could depend on him "to do my full duty, and more if it is needed."
+The weddings of James and Miriam had a very beneficial influence on Jude, and when he left for the fishing grounds the day after the double wedding, he assured Joseph that he could depend on him "to do my full duty, and more if it is needed."
 And he kept his promise.

 The day after James’ wedding Jesus held an important conference with him.
-He told James, confidentially, that he was preparing to leave home.
+He told James confidentially that he was preparing to leave home.
 He presented full title to the repair shop to James, formally and solemnly abdicated as head of Joseph’s house, and established his brother James as "head and protector of my father’s house."
 He drew up, and they both signed, a secret compact in which it was stipulated that, in return for the gift of the repair shop, James would henceforth assume full financial responsibility for the family, thus releasing Jesus from all further obligations in these matters.
 After the contract was signed, after the budget was so arranged that the actual expenses of the family would be met without any contribution from Jesus, Jesus said to James: "But, my son, I will continue to send you something each month until my hour shall have come, but what I send shall be used by you as the occasion demands.
 Apply my funds to the family necessities or pleasures as you see fit.
 Use them in case of sickness or apply them to meet the unexpected emergencies which may befall any individual member of the family."

-When Jesus left the Nazareth home for good in January, 21 CE, Jesus continued to send money each month to James.
+When Jesus left the Nazareth home for good in January 21 CE, Jesus continued to send money each month to James.
 He returned to Nazareth in October to attend Martha’s wedding, and he was not again in Nazareth for over two years, when he returned shortly before the double wedding of Simon and Jude.

 When the family at Nazareth heard that Jesus had departed from Capernaum, not knowing of this financial arrangement with John, they believed the time had come for them to get along without any further help from Jesus.
 James remembered his contract with Jesus and, with the help of his brothers, assumed full responsibility for the care of the family.